You may be wondering what defines true expertise in nutrition.

 In some countries, people may translate their title as “nutritionist” rather than “dietitian,” though their educational background closely resembles that of a dietitian.

-They may apply their interest in nutrition to anything from running a food blog to working with clients.
+In states that don’t regulate the use of this term, anyone with an interest in diet or nutrition may call themselves a nutritionist.
+These individuals may apply their interest in nutrition to anything from running a food blog to working with clients.

 However, because uncredentialed nutritionists typically lack the expertise and training for medical nutrition therapy and nutrition counseling, following their advice could be considered harmful (